ZhangMengyao0126/42_ft_printf-Notes/README.md

    <br>（2）const char *format:<br>A.constant char: To ensure the string cannot be modified through the pointer, cause it is the users' input.<br>B.*format: In fact, it is indeed a pointer to a char, which is used to represent strings in C. Since it includes the format specifiers, so it is called "format".

 ## The **solution** of this project
-1.The main function: <br>int ft_printf(const char *format,...)，used to declare the variable argument list and specify the specific variable to use;<be>
-2.Subfunction for ft_printf:<br>static int ft_check_format(const char *format, va_list ap, int len)，used to check '%format' and print other normal characters.<br>3.Subfunction for ft_check_format:<br>static int ft_check_specifier(char spec, va_list ap)
+1.The main function: <br>int ft_printf(const char *format,...)，used to declare the variable argument list and specify the specific variable to use;<br>2.Subfunction for ft_printf:<br>static int ft_check_format(const char *format, va_list ap, int len)，used to check '%format' and print other normal characters.<br>3.Subfunction for ft_check_format:<br>static int ft_check_specifier(char spec, va_list ap)

 ## Useful Knowledge
 ### About variadic function
-*Variadic function: They are indeed a group of macros defined in the head file <stdarg.h>.
-*Macro:  A macro is a fragment of code that is given a name.
-Whenever the name is used, it is going to be replaced by the content of the macro before compilation.
+*Variadic function: They are indeed a group of macros defined in the head file <stdarg.h>.<br>*Macro:  A macro is a fragment of code that is given a name.
+Whenever the name is used, it is going to be replaced by the content of the macro before compilation.<br>1.va_start(arg, last_param):<br>Purpose: Initializes the variable argument list and sets the pointer to the first argument.<br>Note: This only initializes the variable argument list and does not retrieve the value of arg (value retrieval is done using va_arg).<br>2.va_arg(arg, type):<br>Purpose: Retrieves the current argument value and interprets it as the specified type.<br>Note:<br>If the type does not match, it will result in undefined behavior.<br>If there is no next argument, the behavior is also undefined.<br>3.va_end(arg):<br>Purpose: Ends the traversal of the variable argument list and cleans up any resources.<br>Note: Although va_end may do nothing in some implementations, it is required by the standard to be called.
-1.va_start(arg, last_param):
-Purpose: Initializes the variable argument list and sets the pointer to the first argument.
-Note: This only initializes the variable argument list and does not retrieve the value of arg (value retrieval is done using va_arg).
-2.va_arg(arg, type):
-Purpose: Retrieves the current argument value and interprets it as the specified type.
-Note:
-If the type does not match, it will result in undefined behavior.
-If there is no next argument, the behavior is also undefined.
-3.va_end(arg):
-Purpose: Ends the traversal of the variable argument list and cleans up any resources.
-Note: Although va_end may do nothing in some implementations, it is required by the standard to be called.

 ### About lib.a
 1. The file extension of an archive, which is a file that encapsulates all of the compiled object files (.o).
 Archives are used for the modulargity of a program.
 Each archive can be treated as a module of the whole project.